irfanhakim-as/linux-wiki/topics/gpg.md

    - Comment: (Leave this blank or add a comment)
    - Change name, comment, email, or okay/quit: `o`

-4. Enter a passphrase when prompted (i.e. same as your user password) or leave it empty.
-Save to password manager if given the option.
+4. Enter a passphrase when prompted or leave it empty.
+Save to the system's password manager if given the option.

 ---